 The Petersburg Fire Department currently provides fire service along with rescue and EMS service to the citizens of Petersburg and mutual aid to several surrounding towns.

-The Petersburg Fire Department currently has twenty members who are active with the department, and also hosts a Junior Firefighter program.
-Sixteen of those members are currently certified firefighter 2 which is the policy of the city of Petersburg.
+The Petersburg Fire Department currently has fifteen members who are active with the department, and also hosts a Junior Firefighter program.
+Eleven of those members are currently Certified Firefighter II which is the policy of the city of Petersburg.
+We are also currently have 2 members who are licensed EMT-Paramedics and 7 members who are licensed EMT-Basics.
 As you can see on our website our members go above and beyond to train at the highest level possible.

 PLEASE HELP US TO HELP YOU!!